reeset/alt_text/README.md

 Arguments:
  -s: Save file for output [required]
  -d: folder to process [required]
- -llm: defined llm in bedrock (few have been added) [optional - default is sonnet3.51]
+ -llm: defined llm in bedrock (few have been added) [optional - default is sonnet3.51
+ -p: defines prompt file [optional - if not defined, prompt.txt is used]
  -r: generates a random sample of 500 images

  ## Samples ##